vickywane/digitaloceanspaces-upload-api/submission.md

 ### Step 6 — Testing The Deployed GraphQL Endpoint

-At this point, the application has been fully deployed to DigitalOcean, with a healthy running status similar to the one shown in the image below;
+At this point, the application has been fully deployed to the [App Platform](https://www.digitalocean.com/products/app-platform/), with a healthy running status similar to the one shown in the image below;

 ![Health status of a Golang application deployed to Digitalocean App Platform](https://i.imgur.com/Nbjeph7.png)

-Take note of the endpoint URL of your deployed application placed below the application name. you would use this endpoint to test the upload feature implemented in the deployed GraphQL API with Postman as an API testing tool.
+Take note of the endpoint URL of your deployed application placed below the application name. you would use this endpoint to test the upload feature implemented in the deployed GraphQL API with [Postman](https://www.postman.com/) as an API testing tool.

 <$>[info]
-**Note:** If you do not have the Postman Desktop App installed on your local machine, you can make use of the Postman Web Client within your browser._
+**Note:** If you do not have the Postman Desktop App installed on your local machine, you can make use of the Postman Web Client within your browser.
 <$>

 From your Postman collection, create a new POST request with a form-data body having the following keys;